Psyc 1110: Introduction to Psychology I

 As a neuroscientist and a liberal arts educator I have three primary teaching goals: (1) to cultivate an interest in the human brain that enables students to recognize the relevance of neuroscience in their daily lives; (2) to provide a strong foundation of neuroscientific knowledge that students can continue to build upon; (3) to foster an increasingly sophisticated intellect that supports a lifelong passion for learning and scientific engagement.

-To achieve these goals, students must be able to develop a conceptual model of how the brain produces behaviour and continuously integrate new information into it.
-I facilitate this process by ensuring that the courses I develop are engaging and applicable.
+To achieve these goals, students must be able to develop a conceptual understanding of how the brain produces behaviour and continuously integrate new information into it.
+I aim to facilitate this process by ensuring that I develop courses that are both engaging and applicable.
 In particular, I specialize in teaching large introductory courses, senior seminars, and in supervising individual student research projects.

-I also recognize that students need repeated exposure to important ideas in order to effectively integrate them into their conceptual model of how the brain produces behaviour.
-Thus, I have found creative ways to repeatedly expose students in 2nd and 3rd year courses to important information without boring them!
-I play music and summary slides that review important concepts as students enter the classroom; I integrate pop quiz questions into lectures that test students’ ability to apply important information; and I reserve a few percentage points for students that participate in departmental research or use a creative medium, such as a blog post or YouTube video, to demonstrate the real world applicability of a concept learned in class.
-My efforts to provide an engaging and personalized educational experience have been rewarded with consistently positive teaching reviews.
+Students also need repeated exposure to important ideas in order to effectively understand and apply them in their daily lives.
+Thus, I have found creative ways to repeatedly engage students in 2nd and 3rd year courses with important concepts.
+I play music and summary slides that review important information as students enter the classroom; I integrate pop quiz questions into lectures that test students’ ability to apply important concepts to new problems; and I reserve a few percentage points for students that participate in departmental research or use a creative medium, such as a blog post or YouTube video, to demonstrate the real world applicability of a concept learned in class.
+My efforts to provide an engaging and personalized educational experience have garnered consistently positive teaching reviews.

-I also strongly believe that any undergraduate student can make a real contribution to scientific knowledge by actively engaging in research – a view that is founded in my own transformative experience as an undergraduate researcher.
-Thus, I incorporate my own research findings into my lectures so that students can see how the field of neuroscience is expanding and that they can potentially contribute!
-In supervising undergraduate research projects, I have found that providing frequent and insightful feedback while still encouraging students to establish ownership over their project helps them to develop confidence in their scientific skills and instills the motivation required to see the project through to completion.
+I also strongly believe that any undergraduate student can make a real contribution to scientific knowledge by actively engaging in research – a view that derives from my own experience as an undergraduate research assistant.
+As such, I incorporate my own research findings into my lectures so that students can see that the field of neuroscience is continuously expanding and to encourage them to get involved!
+In supervising undergraduate research projects, I have found that providing clear guidance and regular feedback while still encouraging students to develop their own solutions to the scientific challenges that they encounter helps them to develop confidence in their scientific skills, which in turn fosters their motivation to see the project through to successful completion.
 As a result, my former mentees have successfully presented their research findings at international scientific meetings like the Society for Neuroscience and in peer-reviewed journals such as Experimental Brain Research.